 If your commercial building has a steep-sloped roof in any California Climate zone, it can meet much lower standards.
 Your roof should have an aged solar reflectance of at least 0.20 and a thermal emittance of at least 0.75.
 Alternatively, your roof must have an SRI of at least 16.

-High-Rise Residential Buildings, Hotels and Motels
+Cool Roof Requirements for High-Rise Residential Buildings, Hotels and Motels

 If your building qualifies as a high-rise residential building, hotel or motel, you’ll need to meet different requirements depending on your Climate Zone.